 If the results prove the officer’s suspicions correct, they will arrest you for driving under the influence, tow your vehicle and your driver’s license will either be suspended or revoked, pending a hearing or trial, if applicable.
 The period varies from 90 days to two years; read the information listed on the documents you receive from the state of Washington.

 In most instances, the arresting officer supplies you with a temporary driver’s license that lasts approximately 60 days.
 This is so you can request a telephonic hearing to contest the suspension.
 The expiration date usually coincides with the hearing date.
 The outcome of the hearing is generally provided in written notice at some point after the hearing is conducted.

 Under normal circumstances, you are required to request a hearing with in 20 days from the arrest and the hearing is scheduled within 60 days of the arrest.
-You are required to pay a fee of $200, although sometimes they waive the fee.
-Your criminal defense attorney can usually request the hearing online.
+You are required to pay a fee of $375, although sometimes they waive the fee.
+Your criminal defense attorney can assist you with the hearing request process.

 If your hearing results in a suspension, you must take steps required by the State of Washington Department of License to reinstate your driver’s license after the suspension ends, such as expensive insurance, proof of alcohol/drug treatment, and fees.

 In addition to the DOL hearing you will also have to respond to the criminal case and appear before the judge in court.
 Beware – failure to report to court during the specified time and date will result in a warrant for your arrest.
 Once you appear, the judge reads the charges and possible sentences for the crime.

 In the state of Washington, the sentence for a conviction of a DUI may be a misdemeanor or a felony, depending on two factors:

 - Repeat offender, more than four offenses relating to a DUI within 10 years – Felony

 - Vehicular homicide or assault relating to a DUI – Felony